Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Methodology

 \subsection{Contextual Encoding Backbone}

-To capture the deep syntactic and semantic representations of Chinese aspect-polarity pairs, we employ the pre-trained \texttt{chinese-roberta-wwm-ext} \cite{2019RoBERTa} model as our foundational encoder.
-Given an input text $x$, we map the token sequence to a high-dimensional continuous space and extract the hidden state of the [CLS] token from the final transformer layer as the aggregated sentence embedding, denoted as $h \in \mathbb{R}^d$, where $d$ represents the hidden dimension.
+We encode input texts using the pre-trained \texttt{chinese-roberta-wwm-ext} \cite{2019RoBERTa} model.
+The hidden state of the \texttt{[CLS]} token from the final transformer layer serves as the aggregated sentence embedding, denoted as $h \in \mathbb{R}^d$, where $d$ is the hidden dimension.